Frequently asked questions

 DO I HAVE TO TAKE PART?

 No. It is up to you if you take part.
-If you do decide to take part you will be asked to sign a consent form to show that you agree to take part in the research project.
+If you do decide to take part you will be asked if you can be audio-recorded, and to sign a consent form to show that you agree to take part in the research project.
 This happens by signing a form in person.
 You will have the opportunity to review, and comment on the audio file of our conversation.
 If you do agree to take part and then change your mind later, you will be free to withdraw your data from the research until two weeks (14 days) after a data recording has been sent to you for review.
 All you need to do is tell the researcher.